 Criteria - this is the second part of a two-stage process (the first, stage 2 is above).
 If the project has a very high proportion of new assets and high value, the project will pass this stage.
-For more marginal projects, the ESO uses the breakdown of costs from the TO to calculate the value of the new assets.
+For more marginal projects (where the value of new assets is around the threshold), the ESO uses the breakdown of costs from the TO to calculate the value of the new assets.
 This produces a straight yes/no output.